scientific-python/docstub/docs/configuration.md

-# Configuration reference
+# Configuration files

-Docstub will automatically look for configuration in files named
+Docstub will automatically look for configuration files in the current directory.
+These files must be named

-- `pyproject.toml`, and
+- `pyproject.toml`
 - `docstub.toml`

-in the current working directory.
-If config files are explicitly passed to the command line interface via the `--config` option, docstub won't look implicitly look for files in the current directory.
+Alternatively, config files can also be passed in the command line with the `--config` option.
+In this case, docstub will not look for configuration files in the current directory.
-Multiple configuration files can be used, whose content will be merged.
+When multiple configuration files are passed explicitly, their content is merged.

-Out of the box, docstub makes use of an internal configuration file [`numpy_config.toml`](../src/docstub/numpy_config.toml) which provides defaults to use NumPy types.
+Out of the box, docstub makes use of an internal configuration files are always loaded.
+One such file is [`numpy_config.toml`](../src/docstub/numpy_config.toml) which provides defaults for NumPy types.

 ## Configuration fields in `[tool.docstub]`